sql-js/sql.js/README.md

 // Fetch the results of the query while (stmt.step()) console.log(stmt.get()); // Will print [1, 'world']

-// Resets the statement, so it can be used again with other values stmt.reset()
+// Resets the statement, so it can be used again with other parameters stmt.reset()
 // Bind other values
 stmt.bind([0, 'hello']);